cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/connection_type.md

 ---
 title: "Connection Type"
-date: 2021-09-28
+date: 2023-10-16
 weight: 5
 keywords: ["Kitex", "Short Connection", "Long Connection", "Connection Multiplexing"]
 description: "Kitex supports short connections, long connection pool, connection multiplexing and connection pool status monitoring."
 ---

 Kitex provides **Short Connection**,  **Long Connection Pool** and **Connection Multiplexing** for different business scenarios.
-Kitex uses Long Connection Pool by default after v0.0.2, but adjusting the Pool Config according to your need is suggested.
+Kitex uses **Long Connection Pool by default** after v0.0.2, but adjusting the Pool Config according to your need is suggested.

 ## Short Connection

-Every request needs to create a connection, the performance is bad, so it is not suggested normally.
+Every request needs to create a connection.
+The performance is bad, so it is not suggested in most cases.
+However, short connections should be used in some scenarios.
+For example, if there are too many instances on the caller side, it will increase the burden on callee services.
+Please choose according to the situation.

-Enable Short Connection：
+To enable short connection：

 ```go
 xxxCli := xxxservice.NewClient("destServiceName", client.WithShortConnection())